DesyncTheThird/corne-keymap/readme.md

 While Case Lock is active, `Ctrl`+`Bspc` will instead delete to the previous separator rather than deleting the entire word.

 Case Lock will time out after a short duration of no input (default 2000ms).

+To indicate that the feature is active, the per-key LEDs will glow green while the feature is primed, and red while active.